TABLE OF CONTENTS

 What Is A Memory Care Home?

-Memory care homes are a long-term care option for seniors who struggle with Alzheimer’s disease and other forms of dementia.
+Memory care homes are long-term care options for seniors who struggle with Alzheimer’s disease and other forms of dementia.
 These facilities are specialized communities staffed with skilled professionals who cater to the needs of these individuals, a majority who are unable to live on their own.
 Although many assisted living facilities and nursing homes have areas that are specialized care units dedicated to memory care, memory care homes are different because they are standalone communities that focus on patients suffering from these diseases.
 These residencies are created and specifically designed to house patients with Alzheimer’s and other forms of dementia.
 The homes may be uniquely mapped out to ensure a resident’s safety and familiarity, and to maintain a good quality of life.

 There are many forms of long-term senior care such as assisted living homes and nursing homes, but they may not be the best option for a senior with a serious medical condition and special needs.
 Memory care centers, however, are meant to care for patients who specifically struggle with memory and have staff closely monitoring the patients and the facility’s exits.
 All accredited memory care centers are required to meet the following criteria: